bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - **Annotation** based injection- autowiring can be achieved by using the the @Autowired or @Resource annotations.
 This should be used mainly when using annotation based bean definitions

 DO NOT user property-setter based injection.
 The @required annotation that used to be used to mandate dependencies is deprecated.

+#### Naming Conventions
+When defining a bean, the following naming conventions should be followed:
+- **Camel** case must be used to for bean ids, names and aliases as well as properties
+- ONLY use alphanumeric characters

+		Example:	<alias  alias="productService"  name="myProductService"  />  <bean  id="myProductService"  class="com.mycompany.core.service.impl.MyProductServiceImpl"  parent="defaultProductService">  <property  name="myProductDao"  ref="myProductDao"  />  </bean>

 ### Essential and Sample Data Management
 Almost all non-trivial solutions have some core data that all functionality depends on.
 This is data that is usually known at the onset of a project.
 Examples of this data are user roles, permissions, product categories, product catalogs and titles among many other examples.